GabCamarda/image-resizer/README.md

 ## Image Resizer (Coding Test - UB)
 Node.js webservice to resize images

+### Requirements
+ - Node.js >= 6.10
+ - Redis >= 3.x

 ### Usage
 #### Server
-Fork, clone or download zip from github, install dependencies with `npm install` and run with `npm start` Please check the config files and change values where appropriate to suit your needs.
+Fork, clone or download zip from Github, install dependencies with `npm install` and run with `npm start` Please check the config files in `config/` and change values where appropriate to suit your needs.
+- `config/dev.js` is used for testing and development
+- `config/index.js` will be used in production

-**In particular you might want to change the database index for Redis to avoid conflicts with already present databases.**
+**In particular you might want to change the database index for Redis to avoid conflicts with already present databases you might have.**

+The port the server listens to can be changed using `PORT` on the `package.json` or from console.
-You can use the `PORT` environment to change it.
-It defaults to `1337`
+It defaults to `1337`.

 #### Client
 Access your host on the port specified (`1337` for default) and hit the endpoint `/resize`.